python-dirbtuves/website/README.rst

 Dependencies between apps
 -------------------------

-All mentioned above, *pylab* folder contains the source code and it contains list of Django apps.
+As mentioned above, *pylab* folder contains the source code and it contains list of Django apps.
 Only ``locale`` ad ``settings`` are not apps. ``locale`` contains translation strings and ``settings`` - Django settings.